Krafi2/jeskape.nvim/README.md

 # Jeskape

 Have you ever wanted to map keys in insert mode, but found that it causes the mapped keys to lag?
-This plugin solves the issue by implementing its own mapping system!
+This happens because neovim waits until it is sure that you aren't typing a mapped combination before inserting characters.
+Jeskape works around the issue by implementing its own mapping system for insert mode.

 ## Installation